Harwell Dekatron / WITCH

 The history of the Harwell Dekatron is fascinating.
 In 1951 it was one of only a handful of computers in the world, and by 1973 it was acclaimed the world's most durable computer.
 When the current restoration is complete it will be the oldest original working digital computer in the world - a record that is likely to stand for as long as it continues to function.

 Between late 2009 and 2012, a TNMOC team of volunteers has been using its ingenuity and re-engineering skills to restore this record-breaking computer.

-You can read the complete story of the world's oldest working digital computer in a new book from TNMOC.
+You can read the complete story of the world's oldest working digital computer in a book published by TNMOC.